fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 - For a 2-D vector space, it gives the change in the area of a parallelogram created by the [Basis Vector]s.
 Change in volume for a parallelopiped in 3D.
 - The change in area is equivalent to the absolute value of the determinant.
 - If det is negative, there is a "flip", so it also conveys the orientation.
 - When det = 0, it squishes the area down to a line or point, and indicates the vectors of the matrix are [Linearly Dependent].
+This also means there are either zero or infinitely many solutions to the matrix.
   [^3b1bdet]
 - The determinant can only be found for a square matrix.